 Gross indiscipline is likely to lead to immediate expulsion.
-Specific examples of gross indiscipline include: the possession or use of illegal drugs; the possession or use of weapons or other harmful objects; violent or threatening conduct; sexual activity at the College; actions that damage the reputation of the College; serious breaches of the College's policies on bullying and use of the internet/ College computing systems; and by its very serious nature, discrimination on grounds of gender, race and disability.
+Specific examples of gross indiscipline include: the possession or use of illegal drugs; the possession or use of weapons or other harmful objects; violent or threatening conduct; sexual activity at the College; actions that damage the reputation of the College; serious breaches of the College's policies on bullying (please see the Anti-Bullying policy here) and use of the internet/ College computing systems; and by its very serious nature, discrimination on grounds of gender, race and disability.
 It is highly likely that conviction for a criminal offence will result in expulsion.